elsaeb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 2 prints the current user
+script 2 prints member of groups